-This Limited Five-Year Warranty begins on the following dates, whichever occurs first: (i) date of installation of the Wind Turbine, or (ii) ninety (90) days after the date the original end-user purchaser ("Customer") purchased the Wind Turbine.
-In order to be eligible for service under this Limited Five-Year Warranty, the Customer MUST return the warranty registration document included with this Limited Five-Year Warranty within sixty (60) days of the start of the Warranty Period.
+This Limited Lifetime Warranty begins on the following dates, whichever occurs first: (i) date of installation of the Wind Turbine, or (ii) ninety (90) days after the date the original end-user purchaser ("Customer") purchased the Wind Turbine.
+In order to be eliqible for service under this Limited Lifetime Warranty, the Customer MUST return the warranty registration document included with this Limited Lifetime Warranty within sixty (60) days of the start of the Warranty Period.
 You may also visit www.windenergy.com to register your wind turbine on line.

-Limited Five-Year Warranty is defined as the Five Years after the original Customer installs the product or up to one year after the product is no longer manufactured.
-This Limited Five-Year Warranty applies to the product provided the owner follows the maintenance procedures outlined in the owner's manual.
-Should the product prove to be irreparable.
-Southwest Windpower reserves the right to substitute an equivalent product if available.
+Limited Lifetime Warranty is defined as the lifetime of the original Customer or up to one year after the product is no longer manufactured.
+This Limited Lifetime warranty applies to the wind turbine only provided the owner follows the maintenance procedures outlined in the owner's manual.
+Should the product prove to be irreparable, Southwest Windpower reserves the right to substitute an equivalent product if available.
 This Limited Warranty extends to the original Customer and may not be transferred if the wind turbine is sold.

-How To Register A Claim Against Warranty
+How to Register a Claim Against Warranty